 Fund domicile drives the type and level of documentation and structure.
 For the US, whether onshore or offshore, a typical framework will include the offering memorandum, governance documents that incorporate operating agreements, the memorandum and articles of association, and the subscription agreement.

-The compliance program should of course have the framework for how the firm will perform, its standards for performance, and its means for review.
+The compliance program should, of course, have the framework for how the firm will perform, its standards for performance, and its means for review.
 It should be codified in a manual that outlines the firm’s code of ethics and its related polices, including the approach to valuation, trade errors, personal trading, allocation, soft dollars, and best execution guidance.

-Investor due diligence will keep a firm on its toes, so firm’s employees should understand their programs intimately.
+Investor due diligence will keep a firm on its toes, so a firm’s employees should understand their programs intimately.
 Before investing, an investor will seek clarity and assurances on such matters as liquidity rights, liability and indemnification effects, and conflicts of interest.
 Everyone involved in the fund’s management should be able to answer these types of questions.

 Perhaps the best way to develop a compliance program is to always operate as if an audit must pass the requirements of the Advisor’s Act and SEC requirements, even if the firm is not registered with the SEC as a registered investment advisor (RIA).

-The compliance manual should always be available to staff, and leadership should actively confirm periodically through signed certification that the staff has received, read, and understood the process.
-A regular review of actions within the firm to determine if the compliance program is being adhered to will also send a signal to staff that high standards should always be met and motivate them to practice that adherence to strict standards.
+The compliance manual should always be available to staff, and leadership should actively confirm periodically – through signed certification – that the staff has received, read, and understood the process.
+A regular review of actions within the firm to determine if the compliance program is being adhered to will also send a signal to staff that high standards should always be met and motivate them to practice adherence to strict standards.

 By initiating the highest possible standards for compliance at the outset, firms can establish significant reputational value in the investor market as well as with governing authorities.
 Having a clear path of operation and execution in written form increases transparency, inspires trust across all interested parties, and reduce liability issues in the future.

-How OpsCheck Can Help
+How a Workflow Management Tool Can Help